 So we could say that Devil in a Blue Dress suffers from the fact that much of it is familiar, its edgy dialogue, sweltering ambience, and stylistically sensational setting updated but certainly too focused on paying homage to the days of Bogie and Bacall to really stand on its own two legs.
 It has too many debts to pay, afraid to go out on a limb and subvert everything we’ve come to know.
-The only things permeated over the years that are missing here are Hays Code diminished linguistics, black-and-white, subtle sensuality, and a primarily Caucasian cast.
+The only things permeated over the years that are missing here are Hays Code diminished language, black-and-white photography, subtle sensuality, and a primarily white cast.
 Everything else is film noir 101.

 But Devil in a Blue Dress’s unfortunate dependence on its sheen does little to diminish the frank commentary on the part of writer/director Carl Franklin, whose willful magnification of race relations in 1948-era Los Angeles gives the film depth that only makes it an homage in terms of style, its substance mostly flirting with Dashiell Hammett radness but oftentimes turning to deeper cultural thinking that makes it feel as authentic as it frequently doesn’t.